LC-John/MiniC-Compiler/README.md

 ```
 ERROR
   Conflict variables  -- Variables have the same name in the same scope
   Conflict function(s)  -- Functions or functions and variable have the same name even in different scope
   Wrong assignment  -- Assigning to invalid integer variable, or even not-a-variable
   Wrong parameter(s)  -- Assigning invalid actual parameters to the function call
-	Wrong function call	-- Call a invalid function
   Wrong expression  -- Using arithmetic expression in condition
+  Undefined variable  -- Using an undefined variable
+  Undefined function  -- Using an undefined function (the function may be declared)

 WARNING
   Mixed expression  -- Mix the logical and arithmatic expressions together
   No return   -- The last statement in the function body is not a return
   Function declarition in function body -- Declare a function inside another function body, which is allowed, but highly unrecommended!
 ```

 Transformation is performed on the MiniC parse tree.
 A depth-first traverse is performed, and the Eeyore code for the sub-parse-tree of each corresponding node is generated in the meantime.
 The Eeyore code generated from "example.c" is shown as below.